RaghavKGupta/child-welfare-ngg-pattlib/_pages/templates/basic-page.md

 overview: The basic page template is used for information or documentation.

 description: |
   The basic page template is used for information or documentation often as the finial destination page in a user's journey.
 The template was constucted to allow for some variations which allows flexibility to use for pages such as Contact Us or About.
-Options include ability to show the background color behind the page header as well as using either vertial tabs or accordions to control content.
+Options include ability to show the background color behind the page header as well as using either vertial tabs or accordions to control content. someocjamhe here

 details: |
   ### Guidance